Beautiful and unusual photographs. The strangest and most unusual historical photographs (26 photos)

 Sumatran rhinoceros

-Manul - main character Moscow Zoo
+Manul - main symbol Moscow Zoo

 The capybara is the largest rodent in the world and the only representative of the capybara family.
 The weight of males can reach 65–70 kg

 Belttail.
 Modern dragon.
-More specifically, the lizard
+More precisely, a lizard

 Lamprey.
 Not a fish, but their predecessor from the class of cyclostomes.
 Endangered - delicious too